CSCfi/fairdata-metax-v3/docs/user-guide/files-api.md

 ## Browsing files in Metax

-Files are accessed with the `/v3/files` endpoint.
+Authenticated users can access files with the `/v3/files` endpoint.
 There is also a separate read-only endpoint `/v3/directories` that allows browsing files of a file storage in the format of a directory hierarchy.

 For example, to browse frozen IDA files: